 Chinese New Year Paper Lanterns with Flair

-Lanterns are a big part of Chinese New Year, also known as Lunar New Year or Spring Festival.
-On the last day of celebrations (the holiday typically lasts about two weeks) people gather in the evening to light the lanterns, eat dumplings and watch lion dances.
+Lanterns are a big part of the Chinese New Year, also known as Lunar New Year or Spring Festival.
+On the last day of celebrations (the holiday typically lasts about two weeks), people gather in the evening to light the lanterns, eat dumplings and watch lion dances.